codebyfaisal/project.github.io/README.md

 # Software House Website

-This project is a website for a software house created using HTML and CSS.
-It consists of five main pages: Home, Blog, Courses, Services, and Contact.
+This project is my first full website created solely using HTML and CSS.
+It's designed for a IT, Tech or company software house and comprises five main pages: Home, Blog, Courses, Services, and Contact.

 ## Features